 Varies depending on rotation, night float 2-4 weeks/year

 A wide variety of research is available to the fellows, enhanced by the traditional excellence of the University of Michigan Medical School and consistent NIH funding, including over $310 million in research grants last year.
-Research is not limited to the Anesthesiology or Pulmonary Medicine, with opportunities also available through the Michigan Center for Integrative Research in Critical Care.
+Research is not limited to the Anesthesiology or Pulmonary Medicine, with opportunities also available through the Weil Institute for Critical Care Research & Innovation.
 We are most excited to initiate research in the EC3, as the “hyperacute” resuscitation phase will provide endless study opportunities for fellows interested in the Emergency Medicine and Critical Care interface.